For readers who want more details before diving in

 Yep!

-The evolving situation between the main characters powers about 40 percent of the plot, with fantasy and political intrigue elements as primary drivers.
-(I like romance with my plot, not plot as window dressing for romance.)
+The evolving situation between these characters powers half the plot, with fantasy and political intrigue elements as other key drivers.

 Q: Sex scenes?